Whitney Sudler-Smith

 Whitney Sudler-Smith (born June 2, 1968) is an American filmmaker, television director, and a classically trained guitarist.
-He is the creator and executive producer of Bravo's Southern Charm, a reality docu-series about life in Charleston, South Carolina.
+He is the creator, executive producer, and main cast member of Bravo's Southern Charm, a reality docu-series following the lives of socialites in Charleston, South Carolina.
 He was an executive producer on the Savannah and New Orleans spin-off shows.

-Early years
+Early life

 Sudler-Smith was born June 2, 1968 in Washington, D.C., however he grew up in Virginia.
 His mother is Patricia Altschul (then Pat Dey-Smith), a socialite.
 He graduated from Georgetown Day School and George Washington University.
 He studied at Oxford University and the Alliance Française in Paris.
-His late father, Lon Hayes Smith, was an investment banker at Morgan Stanley and lived on the Eastern Shore of Maryland, which is a peninsula.
+His late father, Lon Hayes Smith, was a former head of Dun & Bradstreet and a senior vice president at Morgan Stanley.
+Sudler-Smith is cousins with businessman and actor Nick Loeb.

 Career

-In 1996, Sudler-Smith directed two small films Going for Baroque and Afternoon Delight.
-In 1998, he released an Indie film Bubba and Ike, a "redneck buddy comedy" starring Jesse Borrego and Elisa Gabrielli which was first screened at the Austin Film Festival.
-In 2002, Sudler-Smith wrote and directed Torture TV, another Indie film starring Danny Huston and Trevor Goddard.
-Sudler-Smith is also a screenwriter.
-In 2010, he directed the documentary Ultrasuede: In Search of Halston about Roy Halston, a fashion designer.
-The film was met with mostly negative reviews and has a rating of 33% on review aggregating site Rottentomatoes.com.
+In 1996, Sudler-Smith directed two indie films Going for Baroque and Afternoon Delight.
+In 1998, he released an indie film Bubba and Ike, a "redneck buddy comedy" starring Jesse Borrego and Elisa Gabrielli, which was first screened at the Austin Film Festival.
+In 2002, Sudler-Smith wrote and directed Torture TV, a television pilot starring Danny Huston and Trevor Goddard.

+In 2010, he directed the documentary Ultrasuede: In Search of Halston about fashion designer Roy Halston.
+The film, which premiered at the Tribeca Film Festival, was met with negative reviews and has a rating of 33% on review aggregating site Rotten Tomatoes.

-Sudler-Smith is the creator and executive producer of Southern Charm, a reality show on Bravo which chronicles the social life of Charleston, SC.
+Sudler-Smith is the creator and executive producer of Southern Charm, a reality show on Bravo which chronicles the social life of Charleston, South Carolina.
 He was the executive producer of two spin-off series, Southern Charm Savannah and Southern Charm New Orleans.
 While neither show was officially cancelled, they have not aired since 2018 and 2019, respectively.

+In 2022, it was announced that Sudler-Smith would co-produce a docuseries created by Penny Lane about the Mrs. America beauty pageant.
+The series, titled Mrs. America, premiered its first two episodes at the Tribeca Festival in 2025.

+Sudler-Smith is in pre-production on the scripted comedy series Family Office.
+Sudler-Smith is set to write and direct the comedic thriller film New Rose, which will film in spring 2026.
+He has also teased a new digital series starring Southern Charm cast member Shep Rose.

+Personal life

-Sudler-Smith's mother, Patricia Altschul, is the widow of Arthur Goodhart Altschul Sr., the prominent New York art collector and philanthropist who was a longtime general partner of Goldman Sachs.
-When Sudler-Smith announced plans during the show's first season to open a restaurant in Charleston, his mother told him, “I think that’s a little out of your realm.”
+Sudler-Smith's mother, Patricia Altschul, is the widow of Arthur Goodhart Altschul Sr., a prominent New York art collector and philanthropist who was a longtime general partner of Goldman Sachs.
+He splits his time between a home in Los Angeles, California, and the Isaac Jenkins Mikell House in Charleston, South Carolina, where he lives with his mother.
+He previously lived in New York.

 Sudler-Smith is the only Southern Charm cast member to stay in contact with Thomas Ravenel after Ravenel's assault and battery charges.

-Sudler-Smith is in pre-production on the scripted comedy Family Office.